BirnadinErick/react/README.md

 6. create result page x
 7. -\('')/-

+## todo

+- add git hooks to lint and stage after bumping the version

 ## known bugs

 - in color change, button should say start and then count